 Her husband died suddenly in 1889, and she returned to Hollis.
 She lived for a time in a house she called Quillcote, now on the National Register of Historic Places.
 In 1911, she founded the Salmon Falls Library around the corner.

 By then she had married George Christopher Riggs, a New York City businessman who supported her growing literary fame.
 She wrote popular novels for children and adults and, with her sister Nora Smith, scholarly works about childhood education.
-She also wrote a short nonfiction book called A Child’s Journey with Dickens.
+She also wrote a short nonfiction book about her train ride with Dickens, called A Child’s Journey with Dickens.

 In the spring of 1923 Kate Douglas Wiggin was invited to England as a delegate to the Dickens Fellowship.
 She caught pneumonia and died on Aug.
 24, 1923, in Harrow, England.
 Her ashes were brought home and scattered over the Saco River.